Tenchi2xh/CRT/doc/thesis.md

 Ray tracing solves these issues, at the cost of being slower.

-Instead of projecting things *from* the scene on the screen like with rasterisation, ray tracing is about *sending* rays *towards* the various elements of the scene.
+Instead of projecting things *from* the scene on the screen like with rasterisation, ray tracing is about sending rays *from* the screen *towards* the various elements of the scene.

 But why this way?
 In real life, light sources send protons in all directions at random.
 Some of them hit objects, which *absorb* some of the energy from the photons (thus changing the perceived colour).
 The photons are then reflected, bouncing *off* the object with a mirrored angle of incidence^[Note that is angle is generally not exactly the mirrored incident angle and is in fact mostly random.
-Perfect surfaces like mirrors will indeed bounce off photons with a perfect angle (**specular** reflection), but most surfaces will scatter the protons in all directions (**diffuse** reflection --- that is why stones are not reflective like a mirror, their surface is *rough* all incoming photons are dispersed)].
+Perfect surfaces like mirrors will indeed bounce off photons with a perfect angle (**specular** reflection), but most surfaces will scatter the protons in all directions (**diffuse** reflection --- that is why stones are not reflective like a mirror, their surface is *rough* so all incoming photons are dispersed)].

 An ideal ray tracer simulating real life would instead send rays *from* the light sources *onto* the subjected surfaces, but this is in reality not practical and one would have to wait a very long time for an image to render; the probability of a light ray coming out of a source in a *random* direction, hitting an object, bouncing off that object in another *random* direction, and finally hitting the camera is *very* small.